4 minute read

 PIN stands for personal identification number and is often used with debit cards.
 Sometimes, your bank or credit union offers a zero liability policy with your debit card.
 However, this policy may not cover you if your PIN was stolen.
 This is why it is essential to change your PIN the second you think it’s become compromised to avoid falling victim to debit card fraud.
 Or, make a habit of changing it once per year just to be safe.

-• Contact Your Credit Union Right Away If Your Card Has Been Lost or Stolen
+Contact Your Credit Union Right Away If Your Debit Card Has Been Lost or Stolen

-The quicker your report debit card fraud to your credit union, the more likely it is that you will not be held liable for any unauthorized charges.
-One of the most damaging debit card fraud schemes of 2020-2021 is called Card Cracking.
-Read about it to make sure you don't fall for this get rich quick scheme, usually initiated on social media.
-And always contact your institution if you have any questions about debit card fraud or to report a stolen/lost card
+The quicker you report debit card fraud to your credit union, the more likely it is that you will not be held liable for any unauthorized charges.
+One of the most damaging debit card fraud schemes of 2023 is called Card Cracking.
+Read about it to make sure you don't fall for this get-rich-quick scheme, usually initiated on social media.
+And always contact your institution if you have any questions about debit card fraud or to report a stolen/lost card.

 Sources: